 Jalapeño Pringles, chocolate chips, and Pediasure.
 This was my son’s breakfast, lunch and dinner for weeks at a time.
 Every couple weeks it might change to one specific type of dry cereal and chocolate or saltine crackers.
-And that was it.
-Nothing else.
-As I detailed in my previous post, My son had a complicated medical history that led up to severe oral aversion and oral sensory difficulties.
+My son had a complicated medical history that led up to severe oral aversion and oral sensory difficulties.
 But we have seen significant progress since his first solid feeding attempts.

 Feeding Strategies for the Picky Eater

 Food chaining is the practice of gradually exposing someone to new foods with incremental texture or flavor changes.
 This process is detailed in the book Food Chaining, which is an excellent resource for parents trying to understand the underlying cause of their child’s selective eating and how to safely introduce new foods.
 For example:

 - For a child who only eats chicken nuggets from one type of fast food restaurant, you may want to try working on offering chicken nuggets from a variety of different restaurants, then making them at home, then offering breaded chicken patties or even pork.

 - For someone who only eats dry, crunchy textures, you can introduce different flavors of his favorite cereals, crackers or chips.
 You can then eventually chain to dehydrated fruits and vegetables.